Setting Up the In-App distribution with Trigger Conditions

 iOS and Android

-You can select App Version for iOS and Android.
+Select App Version for iOS and Android

-App Usage during a Session
+App Usage During a Session

 Condition